+The Artistic Son of Ybor CityA Creative Exchange with Dr. José Rodeiro, prompted by Mike Foldes Florida-born painter José Rodeiro sat down with Mike Foldes on the terrace of the Hurricane Restaurant at Pass-a-Grille Beach, Saint Petersburg, Florida, for an in-depth interview about Rodeiro’s new art-making life along the Gulf Coast.
+As they drank and clinked their Mexican beers, they could hear the far-off rhythmic pattern of squat translucent green waves peaking in foam and slapping the hard wet shoreline — on the whole, another fabulous mirage imagined by Rodeiro.
+Foldes began: Q) What do you want from your art?
+Why do you do it?
 A) Like most artists, I create in order to persist, endure, live, remain alive and satiate desire.
 The creative process is an ecstatic, entranced, and visionary march to a point where imagery no longer needs any further creative intervention (from me).
 Art is knowing when to stop; thereby, releasing the image to its public, who Baudelaire and others believe to be the “real” author.
 This blissful process allows me to live at peak creative capacity.
 Yet, astonishingly, once I reach the point where my art stands sufficiently independent of me, in a word, “done,” instantly all my boiling artistic aspirations, inspiration, and all my “new” hopes and desires turn immediately toward my next work, while slightly glimpsing in my mind and heart around the corner whatever newer works are awaiting (new imagery temporarily in need of my hand(s) and eyes).
 Of course, the primeval artistic hope (since the beginning of art) is always that the new work will surpass the old.
 Thus, as an artist, I live in a world of “Next!”
 Perhaps, at the height of his Aix-en-Provence years surrounded by bunches of unfinished oil paintings (each drying at a different rate), Paul Cezanne, by slowly working on several sets of works in batches, must have felt this same sort of delight and creative anxiety.

 9/11/2001 | Oil on canvas | 48” x 36” | 2001